-Goal Objectives i and To stimulate economic growth and diversification.
-1. To encourage the expansion of the agribusiness sector through new and expanded value-added/agricultural related enterprises.
+the second Goal The second Objectives A To stimulate economic growth and diversification.
+1. To encourage the expansion of the agribusiness sector through new and expanded value- added/agricultural related enterprises.
 2. To encourage the expansion of business activity for existing commercial businesses in the downtown areas/mainstreets of settlement areas.
-A 3.
-To encourage the expansion of business activity within the manufacturing/industrial sector.
-4. To increase the number of business start-ups.
+3. 4.
+To increase the number of business start-ups.
 5. To increase tourism.
 6. To increase the number of tourist accommodation establishments.
 7. To increase the number of creative economy businesses.
-8. To increase employment opportunities for local residents.
+8.